Many of Us Struggle With Depression…

 Tips for overcoming depression, according to previous patients:

 - Seek help because you are not alone – The first step is acknowledging your symptoms and asking for help.
 From there, you will need to accept your diagnosis and work hard to get your life back on track.
 You should not keep silent and try to cope with the symptoms on your own because your condition can get worse.
 Instead, look to a professional who can help you understand what the symptoms really mean, how to get rid of them, and, most importantly, learn what causes your depression.
 The sooner you find out the cause for this condition, the sooner you can work on the root of the problem.

 - Be compassionate to yourself – Do not accuse yourself of being a weak person or feel guilty that you have those feelings.
 Accept your condition and learn the ways that you can help yourself.

 - Improve your lifestyle – You need to understand that certain changes need to be made to your lifestyle, and not just because of your depression.
 This is actually a great opportunity to change the aspects of your lifestyle that you don’t like and to see how these changes do you good, in general.

 - Change your diet – It is no secret that certain foods are considered to be the best brain foods to use during this period.
 These foods contain a lot of minerals, vitamins, and other healthy nutrients to make you feel better.
-We would recommend eating more salmon, avocados, nuts and seeds, beans, whole grain foods, and, of course, to drink lots of water and tea instead of alcohol and coffee.
+We would recommend eating more salmon, avocados, nuts and seeds, beans, whole-grain foods, and, of course, drinking lots of water and tea instead of alcohol and coffee.
 Try to include more Omega-3 fatty acids in your diet.
 A study published in the CNS Neuroscience & Therapeutics confirmed that: